kelvinlinkk/DialogJS/README.md

 - Hides the dialog system(not just the box).
 ### newline
 > [ n ]
-- Inserts a line break in the dialog.
+- Inserts break in a line between words in the dialog box.For example:
+  'first line[ n ]second line'
 ### background
 > [ bg source fit-style ]
 - Changes the background image of the dialog system